How To Know When To Get Off The Lake

 You say you don't have a smartphone?
 It's really time to move out of that cave, and join the rest of the real world.
 Until then, the lack of a pocket communicator can be partially filled with these other instant weather data options.

 - Satellite Weather — Sirius/XM satellite radio also broadcasts weather data, and if you have a modern chartplotter at the helm, getting it on-screen is as easy as mounting a receiver ($100 to $500 depending on brand) and paying the monthly activation fee (which ranges from about $13/month to $50/month, depending on what level of service you choose).
-This will get you all of the info the best apps provide, and overlay the animations right on your chartplotter’s screen.
-If you don’t have a chartplotter on your boat but you do have a Sirius/XM-capable radio, you can tune in to one of the dozen weather stations, and receive weather warnings and a
+This will get you all of the info the best apps provide, and overlay the animations right on your chartplotter's screen.
+If you don't have a chartplotter on your boat but you do have a Sirius/XM-capable radio, you can tune in to one of the dozen weather stations, and receive weather warnings and alerts.

 - Lightning Detectors — There are several handheld, portable lightning detectors on the market, and although these won't keep you dry or out of the wind, they could prevent tragedy.
 An inexpensive option is the $80 StrikeAlert (www.strikealert.com), which lights up an LED whenever lightning strikes within 40 miles.
 The blinking light tells you if the strike was 20 to 40, 12 to 24, six to 12, or within six miles.lerts.